 You can also use the Discussion page to access a discussion in the unit where that topic is located.

 In the list of topics, select the topic that you want.

 Select a post title to open the complete post and its responses and comments next to the above the discussion navigation pane.

 In the text of a post, select the name of the discussion topic to go to the discussion inside the unit.

-In the discussion navigation pane select Posts I’m Following.
-The navigation pane refreshes to show only posts that you are following.
+In the discussion navigation pane select All posts tab and then select Following filter from the filter menu.
+The content list area refreshes to show only posts that you are following.